zenoss/zenosslabs/docs/zenpack_documentation_example.rst

 In addition to the previously described modeling and monitoring features this ZenPack also enables Resource Manager to model and monitor Sun Solaris LDOM servers.
-Resource Manager will model devices utilizing the Simple Network Management Protocol (SNMP) to collect LDOM information when a divice resides in either the /Server/Solaris or /Server/SSH/Solaris device classes.
+Resource Manager will model devices utilizing the Simple Network Management Protocol (SNMP) to collect LDOM information when a device resides in either the /Server/Solaris or /Server/SSH/Solaris device classes.
 The discovered LDOM information will be displayed as components of the LDOM host server.